apache/flink/docs/content/docs/dev/table/jdbcDriver.md

 ## JDBC Clients

 The Flink JDBC driver is not included with the Flink distribution.
 You can download it from [Maven](https://repo.maven.apache.org/maven2/org/apache/flink/flink-sql-jdbc-driver-bundle/).

+You may also need the [SLF4J](https://repo1.maven.org/maven2/org/slf4j/slf4j-api/) (`slf4j-api-{slf4j.version}.jar`) jar.

 ### SQLLine